intempt/intempt-intemptjs/README.md

 # Javascript SDK

-Intempt's Javascript SDK makes sending your data to any tool simple without learning, testing, or implementing a new API every time.
+Intempt's Javascript SDK enables sending data tracked on the client's browser without learning, testing, or implementing a new API every time.

 The initialized Javascript SDK source will perform these actions: